-4.4 Governmental Consents .
-To the knowledge of Seller and except as set forth herein or on an exhibit attached hereto, no consent, action, approval or authorization of, or registration, declaration or filing with, anydomestic or foreign court, government, governmental agency, authority, entity or instrumentality ("Governmental Entity") is required to authorize, or is otherwise required in connection with, the execution and delivery of this Agreement by Seller or Seller's performance of the terms of this Agreement or the validity or enforceability hereof against Seller, except for (a) Customary Post-Closing Consents and (b) the matters discussed in Section 6.7 of this Agreement.
+4.4 Governmental Consents.
+To the knowledge of Seller and except as set forth herein or on an exhibit attached hereto, no consent, action, approval or authorization of, or registration, declaration or filing with, any Governmental Authority (defined below) is required to authorize, or is otherwise required in connection with, the execution and delivery of this Agreement by Seller or Seller's performance of the terms of this Agreement or the validity or enforceability hereof against Seller, except for (a) Customary Post-Closing Consents and (b) the matters discussed in Section 6.7 of this Agreement.
+For purposes of this Agreement, the term "Governmental Authority" shall mean, as to any given Asset, the United States and the state, county, city and political subdivisions in which such Asset is located and that exercises jurisdiction over such Asset, including any court or governmental agency, department, board, authority or other instrumentality thereof that exercises jurisdiction over the Assets.

-4.5 Enforceability .
+4.5 Enforceability.
 This Agreement constitutes the legal, valid and binding obligation of Seller enforceable against Seller in accordance with its terms, subject to applicable bankruptcy, insolvency, reorganization, moratorium and other similar laws affecting creditors' rights generally and general principles of equity.